2i2c-org/infrastructure/docs/hub-deployment-guide/runbooks/phase3/initial-hub-setup.md

    See [](/topic/infrastructure/config.md) for general information about hub helm chart configuration.
    ```

+1. **Create the relevant `values.yaml` file/s under the appropriate cluster directory**

+   If the cluster will have multiple hubs, and chances are it will as there's a common 2i2c practice to always deploy a staging hub alongside a production one, then create two values.yaml files under the appropriate cluster directory.

+   - One file will hold the common hubs configuration and one will hold the specific hub configuration.

+     ```bash
+     export CLUSTER_NAME=cluster-name;
+     export HUB_NAME=hub-name
+     ```

+   - Make sure you are in the root of the infrastructure repository and run:

+     ```bash
+     touch ./config/clusters/$CLUSTER_NAME/$HUB_NAME.values.yaml;
+     touch ./config/clusters/$CLUSTER_NAME/common.values.yaml
+     ```

-2. **Determine the address of the storage server that a hub on this cluster should use to connect to it**
+1. **Determine the address of the storage server that a hub on this cluster should use to connect to it**

     `````{tab-set}
     ````{tab-item} AWS